ecarrizo2/media-accessibility/docs/LOCAL_DEVELOPMENT.md

    Once the SST environment is running, you can access the local API at the URL provided in the console output.

 3. **Debugging Locally**:
-   When running the project as `sst dev` it will create a watcher and you will be able to see the logs in your cli and update your dev deployment as files changes in your project.
+   When running the project as `sst dev` it will create a watcher, and you will be able to see the logs in your cli and update your dev deployment as files changes in your project.

-   Additionally, if you want to use the sst console `https://console.sst.dev` it will provide you with a visual representation of your local environment, and lot of great features to debug your project deployed in the cloud.
+   Additionally, if you want to use the sst console `https://console.sst.dev` it will provide you with a visual representation of your local environment, and a lot of great features to debug your project deployed in the cloud.

 ## Project Structure